 Test your database instance’s failover scenarios on a regular basis.
 Check to see if, following failover, applications connect to the new DB instance automatically.

-Make sure the working set is primarily stored in memory by allocating enough RAM.
-Keep an eye on the ReadIOPS measure in CloudWatch; if scaling up results in a significant drop in ReadIOPS, keep increasing until peak performance is reached.
+Allocating enough RAM will ensure that the working set is primarily stored in memory.
+Monitor the ReadIOPS measure in CloudWatch; if scaling up results in a significant drop in ReadIOPS, keep increasing until peak performance is reached.

 Following the least privilege principle, provide each IAM user the minimal set of rights required to carry out their particular duties.